Organizational Levels and Alma Topologies

 - Implementation may be easier for a single Alma institution, since there is no need to provision and configure separate member institutions.

-- All members must share management of vendors and licenses.
+- All members must share management of user, vendors and licenses.

 - All members can see each other's data in Alma Analytics (Alma Analytics cannot restrict data to the library level).